 - Neurological Issues: complications of Stroke, multiple sclerosis (MS), parkinson’s disease, and traumatic brain injury

 - Support for Illnesses: cancer, heart disease, and diabetes

 Medical practices that prescribe yoga therapy as part of a patient’s treatment will also ideally see the patient eating a nutritious diet, reducing caffeine intake, cutting out/reducing other substances (drugs, alcohol, and tobacco).
 The most effective practice will incorporate breathing techniques, postures, meditation techniques, and self-reflection to teach people how to calm themselves and lower stress levels that lead to disease.
 Of course, yoga therapy should not be used in place of medication or psychotherapy, but alongside those treatment options to promote optimal health.

 The Difference Between Yoga and Yoga Therapy

 While it’s easy to assume that yoga and yoga therapy are the same thing, there is actually a difference between them.
 While yoga can be therapeutic in nature, it is not exactly like yoga therapy.
-This is because yoga therapy is the direct application of yoga techniques to alleviate or improve medical conditions.
+This is because yoga therapy is an integrative approach to therapy that involves the direct application of yoga techniques to alleviate or improve medical conditions.
 Not all yoga teachers are certified yoga therapists.
 While most yoga teachers do receive some training in anatomy and physiology it is not at the same level as a yoga therapist.